David MacKinnon: Los Angeles Angels

 MacKinnon signed with the Angels and split his first professional season between the Arizona League Angels and Orem Owlz.
 He played 2018 with the Burlington Bees and Inland Empire 66ers, 2019 with the 66ers, and 2021 with the Rocket City Trash Pandas.
 With the Trash Pandas in 2021, he earned Double-A South Player of the Month honors in June.
 He opened the 2022 season with the Salt Lake Bees and earned Pacific Coast League Player of the Month honors in May.

 On June 18, 2022, the Angels selected MacKinnon's contract and promoted him to the major leagues.
 At the time of his promotion, he was batting .327 with 13 home runs over 56 games with Salt Lake.
 He made his MLB debut that night as the starting first baseman versus the Seattle Mariners and went hitless over two at-bats.
 He recorded his first major league hit on June 22, an RBI single in the seventh inning against the Kansas City Royals.
 On August 2, MacKinnon was designated for assignment.

 Oakland Athletics

 On August 5, 2022, MacKinnon was claimed off waivers by the Oakland Athletics.
 He was assigned to the Triple-A Las Vegas Aviators of the Pacific Coast League and initially spent eight games with the team.
 On August 16, MacKinnon was promoted to the major leagues to replace an injured Ramón Laureano on the roster.
 In six major league games for Oakland, MacKinnon went 0-for-13.
 On August 28, he was optioned to Las Vegas.
 In 16 games for Las Vegas, MacKinnon batted .297 with a home run and nine RBIs.
 He was non-tendered by the Athletics and became a free agent on November 18.

 Saitama Seibu Lions

-On December 19, 2022, MacKinnon signed with the Saitama Seibu Lions of Nippon Professional Baseball.
+On December 19, 2022, MacKinnon signed a one-year, 90 million yen ($) contract with the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
+He made his NPB debut on March 31, 2023, going 1-for-4.
+On April 2, MacKinnon hit his first NPB home run, a solo shot off Taisuke Yamaoka of the Orix Buffaloes.
+In 127 games for the team in 2023, he batted .259/.327/.401 with 15 home runs and 50 RBI.

+Samsung Lions

+On December 15, 2023, MacKinnon signed with the Samsung Lions of the KBO League.
+In 72 games for Samsung in 2024, he batted .294/.381/.386 with four home runs and 36 RBI.
+MacKinnon was released by the Lions following the signing of Ruben Cardenas on July 10.